Clibor is a clipboard history manager. Give it a try!

 Database Creation

-Notion’s database is really useful!
+Notion’s database feature is incredibly useful!

 First, let’s create a database.

-We have created a database called “Personal Information.”
+In this example, we have created a database called “Personal Information.”

 ImportanceSet the importance level.